ariG23498/nerf-keras-jax/README.md

 Here we do the following:
 - Port the existing NeRF Keras tutorial from Keras-2 to Keras-3 ✨
 - Utilise JAX as a backend in place of TensorFlow
-- Achieve a 4X speed-up in training
+- Achieve a **4X speed-up in training** compared to the TensorFlow implementation
 - Completely stateless API design

 ## Usage